Crowdstax Launch Playbook

 Yes.
 Crowdstax launch submission surfaces are prepared for real builder submissions without pay-to-rank mechanics.

 Makers submit products for review.
-Approved launches can appear in discovery surfaces where visitors can browse, discuss, and evaluate them.
+Approved listings can appear across Crowdstax discovery surfaces where visitors browse, discuss, and evaluate them.

 Crowdstax is a builder media and product-discovery ecosystem for internet products, tools, startups, resources, and practical launch stories.

-Submit after the product page, logo, tagline, website, description, and maker context are ready for review.
+Submit when the product page, logo, tagline, website, description, and maker context are clear enough for review.

-A relaunch should be tied to meaningful product changes, new positioning, or a substantial update.
+A later launch should be tied to meaningful product changes, clearer positioning, or a substantial update.

-Yes.
-Prepare your assets, audience notes, support links, product screenshots, launch copy, and response plan before launch day.
+Prepare assets, audience notes, support links, screenshots, product copy, and a response plan before the launch goes live.

-Share useful context with your real audience, invite honest feedback, and avoid spam, vote manipulation, or fake activity.
+Share useful context with your real audience, invite honest feedback, and avoid spam, vote manipulation, or fake engagement.